mehulmehul1/post-scheduler-dev/PRPs/kamo-prp-full.md

 Target User: Developers building a Farcaster mini app that enables creators and brands to schedule polished posts with images.
 Use Case: The developer uses this baseline to implement the image editor, post composer, scheduling logic, and optional on‑chain features without worrying about initial scaffolding or project configuration.

-Why

-Foundation for Feature Development: Provides a well‑structured starting point so that subsequent features (image editing, scheduling, on‑chain integration) can be built incrementally without re‑architecting the project.

-Consistency: Aligns with established patterns and templates to ensure that the PRP agentic workflow remains repeatable and maintainable.

-Developer Velocity: Reduces setup time by installing necessary packages and creating placeholder files and functions that follow the planned architecture.

 What

 At this stage the app should implement complete cross‑platform functionality, not just scaffolding: